Attractions and Places to Visit in Fleetwood

-Blackpool, Lancashire is Britain’s most popular holiday destination, which comes as no surprise when you think about this seaside resort’s huge range of year-round attractions.
-From the multi award winning, including best Large Visitor Attraction at the Lancashire Tourism Awards 2015, Blackpool Zoo, superb rides and excitement at the Pleasure Beach Resort and not forgetting the entertainment at the Blackpool Tower.
-Blackpool – Britain’s favourite seaside resort – is brimming with exciting attractions that make every visit a fun-filled adventure.
+Fleetwood, Lancashire is Britain’s most popular holiday destination, which comes as no surprise when you think about this seaside resort’s huge range of year-round attractions.
+From the multi award winning, including best Large Visitor Attraction at the Lancashire Tourism Awards 2015, Fleetwood Zoo, superb rides and excitement at the Pleasure Beach Resort and not forgetting the entertainment at the Fleetwood Tower.
+Fleetwood – Britain’s favourite seaside resort – is brimming with exciting attractions that make every visit a fun-filled adventure.
 Here’s just a taste of what you can expect.

 Thrill-seekers can brave the white-knuckle rides of the Pleasure Beach, from the iconic Big One to the more traditional Grand National.
 If splashing around is more your scene, visit Sandcastle Waterpark, where you can slip and slide through the world’s longest indoor rollercoaster waterslide, the Master Blaster.

-With its 4D cinema and breathtaking Skywalk, the Blackpool Tower Eye is an awe-inspiring trip down memory lane.
+With its 4D cinema and breathtaking Skywalk, the Fleetwood Tower Eye is an awe-inspiring trip down memory lane.
 Visitors will enjoy an entertaining exploration of the town’s history, coupled with exhilarating views from the floor-to-ceiling glass observation windows.
-From 380 feet above the Promenade, you can descend into the depths of the Blackpool Tower Dungeon, where expert performers will regale you with their very own horrible histories of plague and torture.
-And don’t forget Blackpool Tower Circus, with everyone’s favorite clowns, Mooky and Mr Boo.
+From 380 feet above the Promenade, you can descend into the depths of the Fleetwood Tower Dungeon, where expert performers will regale you with their very own horrible histories of plague and torture.
+And don’t forget Fleetwood Tower Circus, with everyone’s favorite clowns, Mooky and Mr Boo.

 Fleetwood is famous for its fishing fleets to catch for the kipper industry.
 A popular resort since the 1800's, the town is on the Wyre estuary overlooking Morecambe Bay.
 There is a fishing port atmosphere as you walk along the promenade and in the gardens.
 The market has been here since 1840 in its indoor halls and the large outdoor area, post some kippers home!
 There are 4 miles of beaches, an indoor swimming pool and seafront gardens with the Lake District Mountains as a back drop; the best view is from the Marine Hall.